-Breaking News: iOS 14.5 to be released & Apple to enforce ATT from the 26th of April
+iOS 14.5 Release: Apple to Enforced ATT From the 26th of April

 Ten Four have been keeping our clients and friends informed about the swathe of privacy updates that are rolling out globally, such as Google’s privacy sandbox policies and Apple’s ATT policies which are likely to have an impact on your advertising efficacy, attribution and overall return-on-advertising spend.